-9.56 maxr
+9.57 maxr

 The functionallity of "max" but the specified value defines the lowest value of the last box.
+See also "maxc"

-9.57 menu
+9.58 menu

 '''

 'menu' <name> <command>

 '''

 This keyword is used to add a cgx command line to the menu.
 It will appear in the submenu 'user'.
 The command is usually a 'read' command which loads and executes a file with cgx commands: